Study on the Sexual Assaults of Transmen: Summary of Findings

 Background and Research Questions

-2. How do transmen interpret their experiences?
+How do transmen understand their own experiences of violence?

 Methodology